k4l1eb/Velocity-Hub/README.md

-# Velocity-Hub
-GET VELOCITY @ getvelocity.rf.gd
+# This repository is completely outdated since Onyx Hub is not free anymore.
+Please check out getvelocity.rf.gd for more information